- Vaccinations: Our vaccination protocols are based on American Animal Hospital Association guidelines and the lifestyle needs of your individual pet.

 - Rabies Vaccine: Rabies vaccine is administered to Puppies and Kittens at 3-4 months age.

 - Feline leukemia virus (FeLV) : Feline leukemia virus (FeLV) is a virus that infects only cats, which suppresses the immune system and can cause anemia and cancer .
 There is no treatment to eliminate the FeLV virus from the body, and the disease is ultimately fatal.
 The only sure way to protect cats from FeLV is to prevent their exposure to FeLV-infected cats.
 FELV vaccine is available, however it will not protect 100% of vaccinated cats .

 - FVRCP: In the cat world, the core vaccine is known as FVRCP.
 This is an acronym used by veterinarians and it stands for “feline viral rhinotracheitis, calicivirus and panleukopenia.”

 - Bordetella: Bordetella bronchiseptica is a bacterium commonly associated with respiratory disease in dogs.
-It can also infect cats, rabbits and, in rare cases, humans.
 It is one of the more common bacterial causes of canine infectious tracheobronchitis, which is also sometimes called kennel cough.
-Bordetella bronchiseptica is one of several viral and bacterial agents responsible for kennel cough syndrome.
-Bordetella is highly contagious, easily transmitted through the air or direct contact, and resistant to destruction in the environment.